All about interning at Outside Media Group.

 We offer formal and informal internships.
-The former is where you get school credit; the latter is where you just help out for fun and/or professional development.
+The former is where you get school credit; the latter is for fun and/or professional development.
 The choice is yours.
-Either way, do a good job and you’ll get resume-enhancing experience, great bennies, and a letter of reference.
-The only thing you won’t get is cash—our internships are unpaid.
+Either way, do a good job and you’ll get resume-enhancing experience, great fringe bennies, and a letter of reference.
+The only thing you won’t get is a paycheck—our internships are unpaid.
 (We do offer fellowships for more qualified candidates, which are longer, more involved, and include a small stipend; ask us for details.)

 An internship is not a job; it’s an education.
 An opportunity for you to learn.
-Teaching takes time and effort, so in exchange for our services, we expect you to reciprocate by performing gruntwork—basically the tedious stuff we don’t have time to do, yet still needs to get done.
+Teaching takes time and effort, so in exchange for our instruction, we expect you to reciprocate by performing some amount of gruntwork—basically the tedious stuff we don’t have time to do, yet still needs to get done.
 Some isn’t so bad; some of it sucks.
 But that, friend, is the lot of the intern.

 We are human, though, with a modicum of compassion; and so we compensate interns in other, creative ways: gear, gift certificates, ski passes, free trips and courses, etc. Your level of compensation, and the overall value of your internship, depends on you.
 If you’re ambitious, communicative, and work hard, we’ll take good care of you and give you fun projects.
 If you’re flakey and unmotivated, we’ll make you vacuum the office and do data-entry until your fingers fall off.